qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Floating point

 - NaN.
 Floating point NaN is not equal to any number including itself.
-NaN == NaN is always false (even if the bits are the same).
+NaN == NaN is always false (even if the bits are same).
 NaN != NaN is always true.
 Computing on NaN usually gives NaN (it can "contaminate" computation).
 - There are +Inf and -Inf.
 They are not NaN.
 - There is a negative zero -0.0 which is different to normal zero.
 The negative zero equals zero when using floating point comparision.
 Normal zero is treated as "positive zero".
 - Directly compare equality may fail.
 Compare equality by things like `abs(a - b) < 0.00001`
 - JS use floating point for all numbers.
 The max accurate integer is $2^{53}-1$ if not using `BigInt`.
 If a JSON contains an integer larger than that, and JS deserializes it using `JSON.parse`, the number in result will be inaccurate.
 The workaround is to use other ways of deserializing JSON or use string for large integer.